MichaelRingleb/Auto_Polymerization/README.md

 ### **Code Quality:**

-- All functions include comprehensive docstrings
+- All modules and functions include comprehensive, standardized docstrings
-- Error-safe transfer functions with retry logic
+- Error-safe transfer functions with retry logic and exponential backoff
-- Modular design for easy testing and maintenance
+- Modular, DRY, and config-driven design for easy testing, extension, and maintenance
-- Configuration-driven parameters for flexibility
+- Batch processing and duplicate protection for all spectroscopy data
+- Robust error handling and logging throughout

 ---